panda3d/panda3d-docs/programming/networking/distributed/client-repositories.rst

        dcFileNames = dcFileNames,
        threadedNet = True)

-Having the clientRepository ready, we can try to connect to the desired server with the connect call.
+Having the client repository ready, we can try to connect to the desired server with the :meth:`.ConnectionRepository.connect` call available from the CR.
 Dependent on the outcome, one of the functions given to the call will be used.

 .. code-block:: python